Everything you need to know about how Testomniac works, what it covers, and whether it's right for your team.

 How It Works

 On the initial scan, Testomniac uses AI to explore your application, map out its structure, and identify key user workflows.
 It then builds a test library around those workflows based on what it discovers.
-In subsequent runs, it leverages that stored knowledge base rather than re-exploring from scratch, saving time and token costs while maintaining deep product context.
+In subsequent runs, it leverages that stored knowledge base rather than re-exploring from scratch, saving time and reducing execution overhead while maintaining deep product context.
 You can also provide hints or context about your application to guide the initial discovery process.

 Yes.
 Testomniac is purpose-built for front-end, user-facing web application testing.
 It is not designed for backend API testing, unit testing, load/performance testing, or native mobile applications.
 It also requires that the application under test be accessible via a URL; it cannot test applications that require complex infrastructure setup or that run exclusively in private, non-routable network environments without additional configuration.